rcrowther/django-img/README.md

     <dd>A 64x64 pixel square</dd>
 </dl>

 And some base filters, which you can configure.
-These are all centre-anchored,
+These are centre-anchored,

 - Crop
 - Resize